mrocklin/thesis/outline.md

 ### SymPy/Theano Interaction

 I have a couple of examples about two libraries for high-level computation.
 Each extends a bit into the others' domain.
-By replacing these half-hearted in-house attempts with interfaces between the two projects we improve substantial performance gains.
+By replacing these in-house attempts to expand the boundary of one project with interfaces between the two projects we reap substantial performance gains.

 *   SymPy:  a library for mathematics which does a bit of code generation
 *   Theano: a library for code generation which does a little mathematics

-By providing a translation from one to the other we can use the best parts of both, producing substantially more performant programs.
+By providing a translation from one to the other we use the best implementions of each idea, producing substantially more performant programs.
 This is currently written up as a couple of blog posts

 *   [Code Generation](http://mrocklin.github.com/blog/work/2013/03/19/SymPy-Theano-part-1)
 *   [Scalar Simplification](http://mrocklin.github.com/blog/work/2013/03/28/SymPy-Theano-part-2)